We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 What are the benefits of a CRM for agencies?

-CRM software helps agencies keep team members on the same page, which helps them win more clients and provide the best service possible.
+The best CRM for agencies keeps team members on the same page, which helps them win more clients and provide the best service possible.

 According to Gong’s research, win rates can jump to 50% when team members collaborate in the sales process.
 Using a CRM can also help you provide a better service in the long term to retain clients.

-Here are five ways CRM solutions benefit agencies.
+Here are five things CRM solutions do to benefit agencies.

 CRM software helps agencies and business owners organize their sales activities systematically.
 You can use a spreadsheet for this, but you’ll naturally spend more time on repetitive administrative tasks.